- Who We Are

 Director of Clinical Studies and Movement Disorders Specialist

-Dr. Rohit Dhall joins the Parkinson’s Institute and Clinical Center from the Barrow Neurological Institute in Phoenix, Arizona where he was Associate Professor of Neurology, Medical Director of Neuromodulation, and Director of the National Parkinson Foundation (NPF) Center of Excellence at the Muhammad Ali Parkinson Center.
+Dr. Rohit Dhall joined the Parkinson’s Institute and Clinical Center in February 2015 from the Barrow Neurological Institute in Phoenix, Arizona where he was Associate Professor of Neurology, Medical Director of Neuromodulation, and Director of the National Parkinson Foundation (NPF) Center of Excellence at the Muhammad Ali Parkinson Center.

 Dr. Dhall trained in medicine at the All India Institute of Medical Sciences (AIIMS) the premier medical training institution in India.
 He went on to complete a 6 month post-doctoral training in psychiatry at AIIMS and then relocated to the United States where he completed his residency at the University of Alabama at Birmingham (UAB).
 Dr. Dhall also completed a fellowship in clinical movement disorders and Deep Brain Stimulation (DBS) while at UAB.
 Dr. Dhall has a Masters of Science in Epidemiology from the University of Texas at Houston School of Public Health and completed his internship in medicine at the University of Texas at Houston Department of Internal Medicine.